frankframework/frankframework/CONTRIBUTING.md

 ## Submitting changes

 Please send a [GitHub Pull Request](https://github.com/ibissource/iaf/pull/new/master) with a clear list of what you've done (read more about [pull requests](https://help.github.com/articles/about-pull-requests/)).
-When you send a pull request, make sure all of your commits are atomic (one feature per commit).
+When you send a pull request, make sure all of your commits are atomic (one feature per commit) and that the title is clear, obvious and informative!

 Always write a clear log message for your commits.
 Add the current year, the name of the copyright owner and the copyright notice (when not already present) to adjusted and new files.
 See: